Staffa: Nature and conservation

-In 1800 there were three red deer on the island, later replaced by goats and then by a small herd of black cattle.
+In 1800, there were three red deer on the island, later replaced by goats and then by a small herd of black cattle.
 Subsequently, the summer grazing was used for sheep by crofters from Iona, but in 1997 all livestock was removed.
 This has led to a regeneration of the island's vegetation.
-The island supports a diverse range of plants, with species such as common heather, kidney vetch, common-bird's-foot trefoil, wild thyme and tormentil all found.
+The island supports a diverse range of plants, with species such as common heather, kidney vetch, common-bird's-foot trefoil, wild thyme, and tormentil all found.
 The clifftop grassland supports species such as red fescue, yorkshire fog, thrift, sea campion, sea plantain and ribwort plantain.

-Staffa is nationally important for breeding fulmars, common shags and puffins, and great skuas and gulls also nest on the island.
+Staffa is nationally important for breeding fulmars, common shags, and puffins, and great skuas and gulls also nest on the island.
 The surrounding waters provide a livelihood for numerous seabirds, grey seals, dolphins, basking sharks, minke, and pilot whales.

 The island has been designated as a national nature reserve since 2001.
 The national nature reserve is classified as a Category II protected area by the International Union for Conservation of Nature.
 Staffa is also a Site of Special Scientific Interest (SSSI), whilst the seas surrounding the island are designated as a Special Area of Conservation (SAC) due to the presence of harbour porpoises.
 Staffa is part of the Loch Na Keal National Scenic Area, one of 40 in Scotland.

 Visiting Staffa

-Boat trips from Tiree, Tobermory, Oban, Ulva Ferry and Fionnphort on Mull, and Iona allow visitors to view the caves and the puffins that nest on the island between May and September.
+Boat trips from Tiree, Tobermory, Oban, Ulva Ferry, and Fionnphort on Mull, and Iona run from April to September, allowing visitors to view the caves and the puffins that nest on the island between April and early August.
 There is a landing place used by the tourist boats just north of Am Buachaille, but disembarkation is only possible in calm conditions.
 The island lacks a genuine anchorage.
+To avoid disturbing the ground-nesting birds and the delicate ecosystem of the island, the National Trust for Scotland asks people not to bring dogs to Staffa.